openconfig/reference/rpc/gnmi/gnmi-specification.md

 ### 2.2.2 Paths

-Paths are represented according to [OpenConfig Path Conventions](https://docs.google.com/document/d/1GM-FsEgKuSqfc502L3LNf9Xit2zGv9mFli0Q3rZLuEY/edit?ts=57bf5372#heading=h.9ijwkmpkvs8f), a simplified form of XPATH.
+Paths are represented according to [gNMI Path Conventions](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-path-conventions.md), a simplified form of XPATH.
 Rather than utilising a single string to represent the path - with the "/" character separating each element of the path, the path is represented by an ordered list of strings, starting at the root node, and ending at the most specific path element.

 A path is represented by the `Path` message with the following fields: